Introduction to Python

 MaximoFN tiene 8 caracteres

-If we want to write everything on a single line
+If we want to write everything in oneLine

 if len('MaximoFN') == 8: print('MaximoFN tiene 8 caracteres')